Class: ActiveRecord::Migration

 To generate a new migration, you can use

-where MyNewMigration is the name of your migration.
-The generator will create an empty migration file timestamp_my_new_migration.rb
+$ bin/rails generate migration MyNewMigrationwhere MyNewMigration is the name of your migration.
+The generator will create an empty migration file timestamp_my_new_migration.rb in the db/migrate/ directory where timestamp is the UTC formatted date and time that the migration was generated.

 There is a special syntactic shortcut to generate migrations that add fields to a table.

-class AddFieldnameToTablename < ActiveRecord::Migration[8.1]
+class AddFieldnameToTablename < ActiveRecord::Migration[7.2]

 def change